countsudoku/gnome-extension-manager/README.md

 * update
     check for outdated plugins and update them
 * activate
-    Activate the plugin
+    Activate the extension
+* deactivate
+    deactivate a extension
 * remove
-    deinstall the plugin
+    deactivate and deinstall the plugin
 * purge
     deinstall the plugin and remove the configuration